How important is it to deliver amazing customer service?

-- More than 30% of customers will walk away from a brand they love after a single bad experience.
+- More than 30% of customers will walk away from a brand they love after a single bad experience

-And you can find a hundred more studies that demonstrate how important the customer experience is at reducing churn, creating loyal customers, and driving revenue.
+And you can find a hundred more studies that demonstrate how important the customer experience is in reducing churn, creating loyal customers, and driving revenue.
 Yet many businesses still struggle to provide consistently good customer service and support.

 Why?
 Because training your customer service team is a challenge, especially when you don’t have a framework (or formula) they can consistently follow.

 So, if you’re one of those companies, you’ve come to the right place.

 Below are six easy-to-teach formulas you can use to train your customer service team to deliver amazing support.

 Plus, we included a free template (at the end of this post) you can use to create your own job aid.

 L.A.S.T. stands for Listen, Apologize, Solve, and Thank.